jayy-lmao/sql-gen/README.md

 ## Use Cases

-- Generate Rust structs and queries for PostgreSQL database tables.
+- Generate Rust structs and queries for PostgreSQL database tables or from migrations via a Postgres test container
-- Generate SQL migrations based on changes in the structs.
+- Generate SQL migrations based on changes in the structs vs a database or migration via a Postgres test container
 - Handle nullable/optional fields in the generated code.
 - Optional `--force` flag to overwrite existing files.
 - Use environment variables instead of clap flags (optional).